 You can learn more about Speckled Sussex chickens here.

-Champion egg layer status: This breed is an excellent egg layer and averages at about 4 to 5 large brown eggs a week.
+Champion egg layer status: This breed is an excellent layer and averages at about 4 to 5 large brown ones a week.

 Breeds That Lay Blue, Green, or Olive Eggs (Or Pink)